On the Rank and the Span Rank of Modules

 So its tempting to conjecture that in this example, \(\operatorname{spanrank}_A B = \dim_{k(\mathfrak m)} \left( k(\mathfrak m) \otimes_A B \right)\) for any maximal ideal \(\mathfrak m\) of \(A\).
 This is indeed true: clever readers might have already noticed that \(B\) is a free \(A\)-module with basis \(\{x+y, x-y\}\).
 As \(k\)-algebra, \(k[x,y] / (x^2-y^2) \cong k[x,y] / (x-y) \times k[x,y] / (x+y)\).

-t 0 t 0 Spec φ x y t 0
+x 0 x 0 Spec φ x y x 0

 Figure 3: \(\operatorname{Spec}\varphi\) and its fibers